‘The Walking Dead’: Negan’s Life Will Be Explored Further In New One-Off Comic

-For those who are intrigued by Negan’s (Jeffrey Dean Morgan) story in AMC’s TV series The Walking Dead, it turns out that a special new one-off comic book will be released shortly that delves further into his story.
+For those who are intrigued by Negan (Jeffrey Dean Morgan) in AMC’s TV series The Walking Dead, it turns out that a special new one-off comic book will be released shortly that delves further into his story.

 Skybound announced the exciting news earlier today in response to the decline in trade for comic book stores as a result of social distancing rules regarding the current coronavirus pandemic.